 What is the best time to eat salad?

-Have you ever wondered when is the best time to eat salad?
-Should it be before a meal, with a meal or after a meal?
+Have you ever wondered when is the best time to eat salad for weight loss?
+Should it be before a meal, with a meal, or after a meal?

 to make sure you eat your veggies, lose weight, and keep digestion in check, the best time to eat salad is before the main course or as a meal in itself.